Multiconfigurational short-range on-top pair-density functional theory: Results

-Experimental values of the equilibrium bond-length show that the triplet state has a longer equilibrium bond length than the ground-state singlet as expected from the lowering of the bond order.
-This bond elongation is correctly captured by the CAS-sr$t$LDA, whereas the srLDA and srPBE predict a too short bond.
-The curves in Fig. \ref{fig:n2_trip_sing} in fact tell us that the equilibrium distances for CAS-srLDA and CAS-srPBE are too short because the wrong and much too high dissociation limits, in analogy with textbook example of the restricted Hartree-Fock ground state curve for \ce{H2}.
+Experimental values for the equilibrium bond lengths show that the triplet state has a longer equilibrium bond length than the ground-state singlet, as expected from the lowering of the bond order.
+This bond elongation is correctly captured by CASSCF and CAS-sr$t$LDA, whereas CAS-srLDA and CAS-srPBE predict a too short bond.
+The curves in Fig. \ref{fig:n2_trip_sing} in fact tell us that the equilibrium distances for CAS-srLDA and CAS-srPBE are too short because the wrong and much too high dissociation limits, in analogy with the textbook example of the restricted Hartree-Fock ground state curve for \ce{H2}.
+The CAS-$t$LDA method predicts a BDE in close resemblance with the CAS-sr$t$LDA results which all lie close to the experimental value.
+As CASSCF also here provides a good approximation, one sees exactly the same patterns as for \ce{H2}: CAS-$t$LDA slightly above CAS-sr$t$LDA, CASSCF gives a too low BDE, and CAS-srLDA and CAS-srPBE much too high at long distances.
+Our explanations are the same as for \ce{H2}.
+We have also verified, that the CAS-sr$t$LDA value at long distances are indeed two times the CAS(5,4)-sr$t$LDA energy of the ground-state $^4S$ nitrogen atom.